What is the Tax-Free Threshold in Australia? (2020 Update)

 Your secondary employer is then required to withhold tax at the higher ‘no tax-free threshold’ rate.

-If however, you are certain that your total income will be less than $18,200, you may then claim the tax-free threshold from each employer.
+If however, your total income will be less than $18,200, you may then claim the tax-free threshold from each employer.

 George works part-time at a cafe called ‘The Local’.
 He only works 2 days a week, each being for a 6-hour shift.
 George also works part time at a bar named ‘G’s’.
 He works 5 nights a week doing 7 hour shifts.
 George should claim the tax-free threshold for his employment at ‘G’s’ as this is where the majority of his income is generated.
 Further, not claiming the tax-free threshold from ‘The Local’ means he will pay less tax in the long run.